MicrosoftDocs/dynamics365smb-docs/financials/finance-accounting.md

 ## Accountant Portal
 If you are an accountant with several clients, you can use the accountant portal as your dashboard for a better overview of your clients.
 From there, you can access each client's tenant in [!INCLUDE[d365fin](includes/d365fin_md.md)] and use the Accountant Role Center as described above.

 The accountant portal is a dedicated version of [!INCLUDE[d365fin](includes/d365fin_md.md)].
-You can get access to the portal by signing up from [Financials for Accountants on Microsoft.com](https://www.microsoft.com/en-us/dynamics365/financial-insights-for-accountants).
+You can get access to the dashboard by signing up from [Financials for Accountants on Microsoft.com](https://www.microsoft.com/en-us/dynamics365/financial-insights-for-accountants).

 > [!TIP]
 >  When you sign up for the accountant portal, you must specify your work email address, such as *me@accountant.com*.
 We recommend that you use the same email address when you work in your clients' [!INCLUDE[d365fin](includes/d365fin_md.md)], so that you can easily switch between clients.